GeoscienceAustralia/geosciml.org/md_testing.md

 ----------------------------

 #### Links
-http://github.com - this will automatically hyperlink
+http://github.com - this will automatically hyperlink (maybe?)

 or you can do this:  [GitHub](http://github.com)